-- [12] The Claimant established a claim for employment insurance benefits effective September 27, 2020. - [13] The law says that the Commission may, at any point after benefits are paid to a claimant, verify that the claimant is entitled to those benefits by requiring proof that they were capable of and available for work on any working day of their benefit period.1 - [14] This provision, which is part of the Temporary Measures to Facilitate Access to Benefits during the pandemic, acknowledges that during the pandemic, verification of entitlement may not have been possible at the time benefits are initially paid, and to allow for subsequent verification even after benefits have been paid. - [15] I note that the provision was in force when the Claimant applied for EI benefits.2 - [16] During an initial interview by the Commission, the Claimant stated that she attended a non-referred full-time training from 10/09/2020 until 30/04/2021.
-The course name is Law and society and the cost was about \$9000 per year.
-The Claimant declared that during the fall semester, she spent about 25 hours per week in her studies including the time she spent on research and assignments.
-She went to school Mondays to Fridays and she was obligated to attend any scheduled classes.
-She stated that she would finish her course and was not willing to accept a full-time job.3
+- [12] The Claimant established a claim for employment insurance benefits effective September 27, 2020. - [13] The law says that the Commission may, at any point after benefits are paid to a claimant who attends a course, program of instruction or training, verify that the claimant is entitled to those benefits by requiring proof that they were capable of and available for work on any working day of their benefit period. - [14] This provision, which is part of the Temporary Measures to Facilitate Access to Benefits during the pandemic, implicitly acknowledges that during the pandemic, verification of entitlement may not have been possible at the time benefits are initially paid, and to allow for subsequent verification even after benefits have been paid. - [15] I notice that the provision was in force when the Claimant applied for benefits. - [16] The evidence before the General Division shows that the Claimant was a full-time student attending Dartmouth College and was enrolled in the Graphic Design program since 2016.
+In her application for benefits, the Claimant indicated that her course was considered full-time by the educational institution. - [17] During an initial interview by the Commission, the Claimant stated that during the winter semester, she was enrolled in six courses and was devoting 35 to 40 hours a week on her education.
+The Claimant was off for the summer, and returned to school on September 8, 2021.
+The Claimant stated that she was enrolled in two courses but was still considered full-time because she had a lot of project work.
+She was in class for 15

-1 See section 153.161 of the Employment Insurance Act.
+&lt;sup>1 See section 153.161 of the Employment Insurance Act.